sidcup kent Couple

-Make your own way to Dover (or Ashford - see below) and join our coach before it boards the ferry to cross the Channel and head to join Olympia in Cologne, the spectacular Rhineland capital.
+Make your own way to Dover (or Ashford - see below) and join our coach, before it boards the ferry to cross the Channel.
+You'll then join Olympia in Cologne, the spectacular Rhineland capital.
 Enjoy dinner and, time-permitting, step ashore to soak up some of the city, before Olympia sets sail to begin the first, down-river leg of her cruise.

 Step ashore to explore Rudesheim's narrow streets - many like the famous Drosselgasse lined with bars and weinstuben - and perhaps join our optional excursion to see the quirky wonders of Siegfried's Musikal Kabinett.

-After dinner this evening, take your place as a parade of illuminated craft and a fireworks display light up the riverbanks and transform the night sky with the blaze of colour that marks the 'Rhine In Flames'.
+After dinner, this evening, take your place and watch as a parade of illuminated craft and a fireworks display light up the riverbanks and transform the night sky with the blaze of colour that marks the 'Rhine In Flames'.

-Say goodbye to Olympia and her crew, this morning, as you disembark in Cologne, and begin your coach journey back to Dover (or Ashford), from where you'll be free to make your own way home.
+Say goodbye to Olympia and her crew, this morning, as you disembark in Cologne, and begin your coach journey back to Dover (or Ashford).
+From there, you'll be free to make your own way home.

 Our flexible joining options allow you to travel on any date, and as an added convenience we've arranged two possible pre-departure options for you.
 Make your own way to the Holiday Inn Ashford North and stay the night (car parking is included), and our coach will call for you at the hotel on the way to the Channel.